MISLEADING CLOSE MATCHES

 CONFIRMATION OF BIOLOGICAL PARENTS

-A friend decided to look up birth announcements in the newspaper around the time that my mother was born based on all of this information that I found.
+My friend Charles Ano who have helped me with genealogy searches in the past decided to look up birth announcements in the newspaper around the time that my mother was born based on all of this information that I found.

 CONTACTING COUSINS – BIOLOGICAL FATHER CONFIRMED